UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 as possible.
 The CATALOG.html files are in [RDFa] format with (mostly) schema.org based metadata and thus are readable by both humans and machines.
-Anyone with a Data Crate zip file can unzip it, notice that there is a CATALOG.html file in the root directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.
+Anyone with a Data Crate zip file can unzip it, notice that there is a CATALOG.html file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.